 Back at the campground the dogs enjoyed a walk along the shore.
 The wind was blowing.
 We hoped it would settle overnight and make kayaking a possibility the next morning.

-Southward view of Kluane Lake from the shore near our campsite at
+Southward view of Kluane Lake near our campsite at

 Congdon Creek Yukon gov't campground